joranquinten/gulp-hugo/README.md

 This is a fairly simple task: it copies all HTML-like files (html,htm,xml,txt) to the working directory ('dev' or 'prod', stored in "gulp-filemap.json").
 The production task will also minify the HTML files.
 Any change causes an automatic browser reload.

 #### img
-The images task takes image-like files (gif,png,jpeg,jpg,svg), minifies them automatically and places them in an 'img' folder.
+The images task takes image-like files (based on extension), minifies them automatically and places them in a target folder.

 #### useref
 This task retrieves files references from certain code blocks within the HTML, which are concatenated, minified and stored within the project.